allenb24/Autonomous-Vehicle/README.md

 ## Demos
 ### Final Stage
-#### These are the results after our fine-tuning the PID control, changing the lens of the camera and position, and speed of the motors.
+#### These are the results after fine-tuning the PID control, changing the lens of the camera and position, and speed of the motors.

 https://github.com/user-attachments/assets/44be90bd-d48b-43dc-be2d-269255d64255